 The lingua franca of 21 countries

 Spanish is the second most commonly spoken language in the world, surpassed only by Mandarin Chinese.
 It is a Romance language with approximately 500 million speakers.
 Between 322 to 358 million speak it as their first language, while the remainder acquired it as a second language.
-Countless more have learned Spanish as a foreign language at varying levels of fluency.
-Spanish is spoken in Spain and 43 other countries including: Argentina, Bolivia, Chile, Colombia, Cuba, Ecuador, Mexico and other Latin American countries.
+Countless more have learned Spanish Language as a foreign language at varying levels of fluency.
+Spanish Language is spoken in Spain and 43 other countries including: Argentina, Bolivia, Chile, Colombia, Cuba, Ecuador, Mexico and other Latin American countries.

-Spanish is one of the most interesting and popular languages in the world today.
+Spanish Language is one of the most interesting and popular languages in the world today.
 It is the chosen lingua franca (an adopted common language among different language speakers) of 21 countries.
 Likewise, Spanish is one of the official languages of the United Nations and a number of other international organisations, including the European Union and the African Union.

 The language of renowned personalities, including Garcia Márquez and Picasso, Spanish is also known as Castilian or Castellano and is known to have originated from the Castile region in Spain.
 With that said, there are certain significant differences between Latin American Spanish and Castilian Spanish.
 Speakers of these two continents are still able to communicate.

-Origins & Roots of the Spanish Language
+Spanish Language Origins & Roots

-Classified as a Western Romance language, Spanish is a member of the Indo-European family of languages and comes from the same branch that also includes a number of other modern languages, including French and Italian.
+Classified as a Western Romance language, Spanish Language is a member of the Indo-European family of languages and comes from the same branch that also includes a number of other modern languages, including French and Italian.

 The roots of the Spanish language go back to Vulgar Latin which was the name given to the group of dialects spoken by farmers, traders and soldiers in the Roman army.
 Unsurprisingly, Vulgar Latin was characterised by geographical variations in pronunciation and other differences in tongues.
 Native speakers of the Latin language, however, still understood speakers of Vulgar Latin despite these differences.